andrasq/node-microrest/README.md

 ### rest.createHandler( [options] )

-This is the function that implements `rest()`.
+This is the same function as `rest()`.
 Returns a function `handler(req, res, [next])`.

 ### new rest.Rest( [options] )

 Rest instance implementation class, called by createHandler() and createServer().
+The returned object has a bound method `onRequest` for use as an `on('request')` listener in an http server.

 Options:
-- NotRoutedHttpCode (default 404)
+- encoding - how to convert the request body, or `null` to return raw bytes.
-- encoding (default 'utf8', use `null` to not decode and return raw bytes)
+  Default 'utf8'; use `null` to not decode but return raw bytes.
-- bodySizeLimit (default unlimited)
-- router (default none)
+- router - the router to use.
+Default is to use `processRequest`.
-- processRequest (default none) - user function to process requests
+- processRequest(req, res, next) - user function to process requests.
+  No default.
+It is an error for neither a router nor processRequest be given.
-- onError - user-defined middleware step to handle errors
+- onError(err) - user-defined middleware step to handle errors

-Properties:
-- `encoding` - how to convert the request body, or `null` to return raw bytes.
-            Same as `options.encoding`.
+A `new Rest` object has properties that may be set:
+- encoding - options.encoding
+- router - options.router
+- processRequest - options.processRequest
-- `router` - the provided router, if any.
+- onError - options.onError

 Helper methods:
 - `HttpError(statusCode, debugMessage, details)` - http error builder, returns instanceof Error.